 Here's Silksong's latest gameplay trailer from June 2022

-Hold on, hold on, it isn't a release date but it is a pretty stacked new trailer.
+It's not a release date, but it is a pretty stacked trailer.
 There's quite a lot of intense combat here, some boss fights, and a lava escape section.
 All totally good for your little bug's blood pressure.
 The trailer also confirms that Silksong will be coming to Xbox Game Pass on launch day—whenever that happens to be.

 Check out Hollow Knight: Silksong's debut trailer

-The debut trailer for Hollow Knight: Silksong (opens in new tab) still sells it best.
+The debut trailer for Hollow Knight: Silksong still sells it best.
 It opens on Hornet and immediately bursts into action.
-It's both familiar and new as you see Hornet dash toward enemies and thwack them apart.
-There's even what looks like a grappling hook tool too.
+It's a fresh take on the familiar, with Hornet dashing toward enemies and hack them apart.
+There's even what looks like a grappling hook tool.

-At the edges of the screen you can see pathways that lead to other areas and ledges that climb further up into the kingdom.
-It's a barrage of new enemies and bosses to fight.
+At the edges of the screen you can see pathways leading to other areas and ledges climbing further up into the kingdom.
+As you'd expect, there are new enemies and bosses to fight.
 One boss battle looks like it takes place on a bed of flowers with the sun shining down, which could be a bit of a nod to the final fight in Sekiro and Bloodborne.

 There are also a slew of new characters to meet, all with their own little vocal traits that have become somewhat iconic for Hollow Knight NPCs.
 They'll all be scattered in the world and in the new towns you can visit to resupply and rest as you explore Pharloom.